 - Develop the strategic plan for HIV research.
-OAR produces the Trans-NIH Strategic Plan for HIV and HIV-Related Research, which identifies research priorities for NIH-funded intramural and extramural research.
+OAR produces the NIH Strategic Plan for HIV and HIV-Related Research, which identifies research priorities for NIH-funded intramural and extramural research.

 - Ensure that funds are invested in the areas of highest scientific priority.
 Based on the strategic plan, OAR plans and evaluates the NIH-wide research portfolio.
 OAR identifies opportunities and addresses gaps to guide the HIV research agenda.

 - Address emerging needs.
 OAR convenes stakeholders, encourages collaboration, and catalyzes innovation to address emerging scientific and public health challenges.

 - Oversee, coordinate, and manage all NIH HIV-related research.
 OAR coordinates the scientific, budgetary, legislative, and policy components of NIH HIV/AIDS research.